anishch16/todo/README.md

-# todo
-Assessment round task
+# Assessment round task

 This is a modern and lightweight Todo List application built with Flutter, following Clean Architecture principles.
 It ensures a maintainable codebase by clearly separating the presentation, domain, and data layers.
 The app includes essential features such as task creation, filtering, updating, deletion, local persistence, and a responsive UI optimized for both mobile and tablet devices.

 # Architecture

+## Clean Architecture

-1. Clean Architecture: Enforces separation of concerns and direction of dependencies.
+Enforces separation of concerns and direction of dependencies.

+## BLoC

-2. BLoC: Manages state by converting UI Events into business logic and emitting new States.
+Manages state by converting UI Events into business logic and emitting new States.

+## Hive

-3. Hive: Used for fast, local, and persistent storage of Task data.
+Used for fast, local, and persistent storage of Task data.

+## dartz (Either)

-4. dartz (Either): Provides explicit Error Handling by representing results as Either<Failure, Success>.
+Provides explicit Error Handling by representing results as Either<Failure, Success>.

+## GetIt

-5. GetIt: Used as a Service Locator for dependency injection (DI).
+Used as a Service Locator for dependency injection (DI).

 # Follow these steps to set up and run the application locally.